 Credit cards have what’s known as a credit limit, or the maximum amount of money you can spend on that card.
 They differ from charge cards in that respect, since charge cards do not have a credit limit.

 Your credit limit is determined by the credit card issuer for any given card.
 Factors that go into deciding how much the issuer will let you borrow include your credit score, income level, payment history and more.
 The issuer will want a picture of your likelihood to repay debt.

-Because many credit cards — especially travel rewards credit cards — can come with annual fees, it’s important to do your research and make sure you’ll get your money’s worth.
+Because many cards — especially travel rewards cards — can come with annual fees, it’s important to do your research and make sure you’ll get your money’s worth.

-For example, the American Express Gold Card® comes with a $250 annual fee.
-For that fee, you get perks like up to a $120 annual dining statement credit and $100 airline fee credit (through 12/31/21), which offset the fee almost by themselves, as well as 4x bonus points on dining and groceries at U.S. supermarkets (on up to $25,000 per calendar year in U.S. supermarket purchases, then 1x).
+For example, the American Express® Gold Card comes with a $250 annual fee (See Rates and Fees).
+For that fee, you get perks like up to a $120 annual dining statement credit (up to $10 per month) and up to $120 in Uber Cash on eligible U.S. Eats orders and rides (up to $10 in Uber Cash per month; Gold Card must be added to Uber app to receive this benefit), which nearly offset the fee almost by themselves, as well as 4x bonus points on restaurants, Uber Eats purchases, and groceries at U.S. supermarkets (on up to $25,000 per calendar year in U.S. supermarket purchases, then 1x).
 But if you don’t dine out or order takeout often, you likely would find more value out of a different card.

 If you’re wondering which credit card to get, considering which cards have annual fees and what perks you get for those fees is a great place to start.